Alina Hrubets

 2018

-bachelor, Department of Sacred Art, Faculty of Fine Arts and Restoration, Lviv National Academy of Arts(Lviv, Ukraine)
+Bachelor, Department of Sacred Art, Faculty of Fine Arts and Restoration, Lviv National Academy of Arts(Lviv, Ukraine)

 COLLECTIVE EXHIBITIONS